jamesbuckett/ckad-questions/03-ckad-deployment.md

 </details>
 <br />

 #### 03-03.
 Create a namespace called `edit-namespace`.
 Create a deployment called `edit-deployment` with `2` replicas using the `redis` image in namespace.
 After the deployment is running, alter the containers to use the `nginx` image.
-Then alter the containers to use the `nginx:1.14.2` image and record the change.
+Then alter the containers to use the `nginx:1.14.2` image.

 <details class="faq box"><summary>Prerequisites</summary>
 <p>